MohamadYusuf/WebRx-Site/docs/foreach-binding.md

 Alternatively, pass a JavaScript object literal with a property called data which is the collection you wish to iterate over.
 The object literal may also have other properties, such as afterAdd or includeDestroyed — see below for details of these extra options and examples of their use.

-If the collection you supply is an [observable list](/docs/observable-lists.html#start), the foreach binding will respond to any future changes in the lists’s contents by adding or removing corresponding sections of markup in the DOM.
+If the collection you supply is an [observable list](/docs/observable-lists.html#start), the foreach binding will respond to any future changes in the lists's contents by adding or removing corresponding sections of markup in the DOM.

 ## Referring to each array entry using $data